2023 Attractions for the Arkansas Delta

 Located in Tyronza, the museum offers visitors the opportunity to explore the history of the Southern Tenant Farmers Union.
 The museum exhibits focus on the story of tenant farming and sharecropping and the movement to remove abuses from the widely used system.
 The museum is located in the building that housed H.L.
 Mitchell’s dry cleaner and the service station owned by Clay East, two of the original organizers of the Union.
 The building also served as the unofficial headquarters of the Southern Tenant Farmers Union (STFU).

-Southland Casino Racing has been a major racing venue for more than 50 years and a pivotal fixture of the West Memphis community, strongly supporting the community with jobs, business stability, and economic contributions.
-Southland Casino Racing has begun a $250-million dollar expansion that will expand gaming offerings to 2,400 gaming machines and as many as 60 live table games.
+Southland Casino Hotel has been a major racing venue for more than 50 years and a pivotal fixture of the West Memphis community, strongly supporting the community with jobs, business stability, and economic contributions.
+At the end of 2022, Southland Casino Hotel completed a $320 million, multi-year expansion, expanding to 2,400 gaming machines and 50 live table games.
 The new 300-room hotel features 60-70 suites and 12 executive-level, presidential suites.
-Onsite parking will be expanded via a new, covered parking garage with 1,250 spaces.

 This 160,000-acre refuge in east-central Arkansas includes the nation’s largest contiguous block of bottomland-hardwood forest under a single ownership.
 Exhibits cover such topics as an historic timeline of the area, fish and wildlife, bottomland hardwood forests and forest management, soil composition, hydrology and birds and migratory flyways.
 The center is located off Ark.
 1 about a quarter mile south of St. Charles.